 However, there are many various adenomyosis treatment options available to women with this condition:

 - Anti-inflammatory medications – Medications like ibuprofen can reduce pain and discomfort.
 Doctors might prescribe no steroidal or anti-inflammatory drugs (NSAIDs) to alleviate mild pain.
 You have got to begin taking NSAIDs just two or three days before the start of your period and should continue for the primary few days of your period.

 - Injectable medications – These medications can induce false or temporary menopause.
-These are only utilized in the short-term and are not suitable for long-term use.
+These are only utilized in the short term and are not suitable for long-term use.

 - Uterine artery embolization – This involves placing a tube during a major artery within the groin and injecting small particles into the world suffering from adenomyosis.
-This stops the blood supply reaching the affected area, which can shrink the adenomyosis and reduce symptoms.
+This stops the blood supply from reaching the affected area, which can shrink the adenomyosis and reduce symptoms.

-- Hysterectomy – The sole definitive treatment for adenomyosis is a complete removal of the uterus.
+- Hysterectomy – The sole definitive treatment for adenomyosis is the complete removal of the uterus.
 It is not a wise option for women who want to have babies through IVF or other means.

 The advancement in the medical field has succeeded in curing many diseases in men and women.
-Adenomyosis is also a common problem in women today but adenomyosis symptoms help to go for the required treatment at the early stage.
+Adenomyosis is also a common problem in women today but adenomyosis symptoms help to go for the required treatment at an early stage.

 Adenomyosis’s effect on fertility is not adverse and so the adenomyosis IVF success rate is there.
 Fertility specialist clinics like India IVF Clinic have been making adenomyotic patients pregnant.
 Couples experiencing adenomyosis can consult IVF specialist Dr. Richika for a satisfactory consultation anytime.
 Book your appointment today to avoid any kind of risk due to adenomyosis!